-We are delighted to announce that totality services has reaccredited its ISO 27001 certification for 2021, which demonstrates the level of hard work we have put into achieving this accolade.
+We’re delighted to announce that totality services has been recognised for Exemplary Information Security Practices with ISO 27001 Certification for 2021, which demonstrates the level of hard work we have put into achieving this accolade.

-As an award-winning provider of IT support in London, we use our expertise to assist clients in various areas of information technology, particularly in cybersecurity.
+As an award-winning IT Support Company in London, we use our expertise to assist clients in various areas of information technology, particularly in cybersecurity.
 We offer guidance on how organisations can protect their brand, data, IT infrastructure, reputation, and relationships at all stages of growth.

 By having ISO 27001, we show our clients that totality services will:

 - Protect information from getting into unauthorised hands

 - Ensure information is accurate and can only be modified by authorised users

 - Assess the risks and mitigate the impact of a breach

 - Have been independently assessed to an international standard based on industry best practices

 - Increased reliability and security of systems and information

 - Increased business resilience